-Since 1989, world-famous directors and first-class production teams have flocked to Prague, drawn by the breath-taking beauty and iconic architectural landmarks of the Czech Republic’s capital city and the presence of low-cost yet highly-qualified local staff.
+Prague, Czech Republic – Since the early 1990’s, world-famous directors and first-class production teams have flocked to Prague, drawn by the breathtaking beauty and iconic architectural landmarks of the Czech Republic’s capital city and the presence of low-cost yet highly-qualified local staff.

-Many scenes of the movie were shot in Prague (the bad guy, Yorgi, appears, in all modesty, to be living in Prague Castle) and the city’s surroundings.
-Whether you like that kind of action-filled and adrenaline-driven movie or not, you’ll be forced to admit that it perfectly uses and highlights Prague’s delightful charms.
+Many scenes of the movie were shot in Prague (the bad guy, Yorgi, appears in all modesty to be living in Prague Castle) and the city’s surroundings.
+Whether you like that kind of action-filled and adrenaline-driven movie or not, you’ll be forced to admit that it perfectly highlights Prague’s charms.

 The Bourne Identity (2002)

-The same year as xXx, Prague provided an important part of the background for the first episode of Jason Bourne’s revengeful and deadly quest: The Bourne Identity, which became a classic in its own genre.
+The same year as xXx, Prague provided an important part of the background for the first episode of Jason Bourne’s revengeful quest: The Bourne Identity, a classic in its own genre.
 Roger Ebert sums it up pretty eloquently: “a skilful action movie about a plot that exists only to support a skilful action movie”.

 Shot in many other European locations, including Paris, some of the Prague scenes are the ones supposed to be set in Zurich, Switzerland.
 If you pay attention, you’ll be able to see Matt Damon sleeping in the park on Kampa Island or walking next to Prague’s Main Train Station.

-Fun fact: Brad Pitt turned down the role to play, alongside Robert Redford, in Spy Game… another spy movie partly shot in Prague.
+Fun fact: Brad Pitt turned down the role to play, alongside Robert Redford, in Spy Game… another espionage movie partly shot in Prague.

 The Trial (1993)

-Directed by David Jones and written by Harold Pinter, The Trial is another adaptation of one of Kafka’s most famous books.
-Although it pales in comparison to Orson Welles’ 1962 own version, this little-known movie is nonetheless an interesting oddity you should most definitely take the time to watch.
+Directed by David Jones and written by Harold Pinter, The Trial is an adaptation of one of Kafka’s most famous books.
+Although it pales in comparison to Orson Welles’ 1962 version, this little-known movie is nonetheless an interesting oddity you should most definitely take the time to watch.